GeoscienceAustralia/wagl/docs/source/invoking.rst

    $ luigid --background --pidfile <PATH_TO_PIDFILE> --logdir <PATH_TO_LOGDIR> --state-path <PATH_TO_STATEFILE>

-   $ luigi --module gaip.multifile_workflow ARD --level1-list scenes.txt --model standard --outdir /some/path --workers 4
+   $ luigi --module wagl.multifile_workflow ARD --level1-list scenes.txt --model standard --outdir /some/path --workers 4

 To include the pixel quality workflow as part of the main workflow, you need to set the pixel-quality switch as such:

 .. code-block:: bash

-   $ luigi --module gaip.multifile_workflow ARD --level1-list scenes.txt --model standard --pixel-quality --outdir /some/path --workers 4
+   $ luigi --module wagl.multifile_workflow ARD --level1-list scenes.txt --model standard --pixel-quality --outdir /some/path --workers 4

 Luigi will then execute, and manage, the entire ARD (Analysis Ready Data) workflow for every Level-1 scene listed in *scenes.txt*.